Symposia Development Guidelines

 MLA's professional development department solicits symposia proposals annually on behalf of the Continuing Education Committee.
 MLA units may submit proposals to the professional development department at any time.

 A symposium should not normally be scheduled at the same time as MLA's

 regularly scheduled continuing education courses or non-conflict sessions

 at the annual meeting.
 However, exceptions may be made by the board.

 The proposal must include the following elements (descriptions of the individual elements appear below).

 Proposals for symposia are reviewed according to the following criteria.

 Net revenues are shared equally among the sponsoring group(s) and MLA.
-If there is more than one sponsoring group, profits are divided in half.
-One half going to MLA and the remainder is divided equally among the sponsors.
+If there is more than one sponsoring group, profits are divided proportionately.
+One half going to MLA and the remainder is divided proportionately among the sponsors.
 (See sample proposal).
 If gross revenues are insufficient to cover expenses, the sponsoring group(s) and MLA will share all net expenses equally.
 MLA is responsible for the payment of all expenses incurred by the symposium according to agreements and contracts with vendors, presenters, and other service providers.